Knowing how to start a sermon strong is crucial.

-Someone once said “A bad start to a sermon makes for a bad ending.”
+“A bad start to a sermon makes for a bad ending.”

-Have you ever heard the saying:
+Ever heard the saying:

 “You can lead a horse to water but you can’t make it drink”?